MahsaRamezani/c-Base2/README.md

-A simple program is written in C++ that convert a number from base-2  to base-16.
+A simple program written in C++, which converts a number from base-2  to base-16.